Thursday, February 9, 2012

 Favorite Series: Difficult.

 I would have to say without doubt: Riders of the Apocalypse, I devoured both novels Hunger, and Rage, and am adamantly waiting on the third.
-Each book is written in such a stark realism that I was in awe by the writings of Jackie Morse Kessler her words struck out at me, it demanded my attention and I listened.
+Each book is written in such a stark realism that I was in awe by the writings of her words struck out at me, it demanded my attention and I listened.
 When the books were finally over I felt saddened because I desperately wanted more.

 A compelling series that takes the reader of a whirlwind of our modern day society's conflicts, that young teens face.
 Kessler does a stunning job portraying the average adolescent who suffers from an eating disorder or a person who suffers from Manic Depression Self-Harm, often referred to as 'cutting, burning, or scratching oneself'.
 Kessler also throughs in a mix of paranormal activity, such as the myth of the riders of the apocalypse which in itself would have made a wondrous read but thrown together with the background story of each teens suffering, Kessler exposes, rather brutally and without shame the world some teens today live with everyday.